RaymondWang987/NVDS/README.md

    We evaluate depth metrics of all methods only using the 654 images in Eigen split, i.e., `000003.png` of each sequence. `000000.png, 000001.png, and 000002.png` are produced by depth predictors as the input of the stabilization network.

 ## 🎯 Evaluations on VDW Test Set
-+ Applying for and downloading the VDW test set.
++ Applying for the VDW test set.

   Please refer to our [VDW official website](https://raymondwang987.github.io/VDW/) for data usage, download, and applications.
-Put the VDW test set in a certain file path.
+If your application is approved by us, you can download and put the VDW test set in a certain folder.
 Here we take `/xxx/vdw_test` as an example.
 The VDW test set contains 90 videos with 12,622 frames.
 For each video (e.g., `/xxx/vdw_test/000008/`), the test set is organized as follows.
-The `left` or `right` files contain the RGB video frames of left and right views, while gt files for disparity annotations and mask files for valid masks.
+The `left` or `right` folders contain the RGB video frames of left and right views, while gt folders for disparity annotations and mask folders for valid masks.
   ```
   /xxx/vdw_test/000008/
       ├── left/